jamesprior/mastodon_docker_swarm/README.md

 You should now be able to run `terraform init` in `production` and in `staging`.

-Edit `staging/main.tf` and `production/main.tf` becuse it's littered with environment specific information.
-Fill in what you can fix offhand and be prepared to return as you populate the images, keys, and buckets in Digital Ocean.

 Copy the sample secrets file into each staging and production environment.

     cp secrets.auto.tfvars.example  production/secrets.auto.tfvars
     cp secrets.auto.tfvars.example  staging/secrets.auto.tfvars

 Keep in mind that these are 'secret' as in they won't be checked into source control, but they may be visible in the terraform state files.  `do_token` and `aws_profile` are used by the default backend but look in `mastodon_swarm/variables.tf` for a description of the others.

+Edit `staging/main.tf` and `production/main.tf` becuse it's littered with environment specific information.
+Fill in what you can fix offhand and be prepared to return as you populate the images, keys, and buckets in Digital Ocean.

+Here's a list of things you'll need to create once or configure outside of terraform before setting in a `secrets.auto.tfvars` or a `main.tf` file for an environment:

+[ ] Digital ocean API token with write access
+[ ] Digital ocean API token with read access for droplan [ ] An AWS profile for the terraform backend
-To generate a set of keys for vapid to enable web push run the `generate_vapid_keys.rb` script
+[ ] A public and private key for vapid to enable web push.
+(See the `generate_vapid_keys.rb` script) [ ] An SMTP username, password, port, and hostname
+[ ] A set of credentials, bucket and enpoint in an AWS S3 workalike for user assets [ ] A set of credentials, bucket and enpoint in an AWS S3 workalike for backups [ ] An SSH key in Digital Ocean
+[ ] A domain name registered and added as a domain to Digital Ocean [ ] A droplet image (see next section)

 # Droplet Images
 This uses a private image provisioned with the `custom_image/setup.sh` script.
 The pre-built `docker-16-04`